 Linville Falls - Erwin's View Hike

-Linville Falls has two mail trails: Erwin's view and Plunge Basin.
+Linville Falls has two main trails: Erwin's view and Plunge Basin.
 Erwin's view is the easier of the two, and stops at three main overlooks: Upper Falls, Chimney View, and the eponymous Erwin's View.
 This trail passes through a majestic forest of old-growth hemlock and white pines, to spectacular cliff-top views of one of the most scenic and photographed waterfalls in the East.
 Spectacular views of the falls, the surrounding mountains, and the Linville Gorge await.

 At A Glance